Central Coast

 All species are below average, with dramatic declines of Chinook and chum salmon

 On the Central Coast, numerous small coastal watersheds have given rise to the greatest salmon biodiversity of any region.
-This biodiversity is declining as spawners decline across all species and monitoring cutbacks on the Central Coast means that in many cases we can’t properly track what is being lost.
-Currently, less than 10 per cent of all spawning streams on the Central Coast are actively monitored.
+This biodiversity is being threatened as spawners decline across all species and monitoring cutbacks on the Central Coast means that in many cases we can’t properly track what is being lost.
+Declines in salmon monitoring in the region have been well documented, and yet improvements have not been made: fewer than 50% of historically surveyed streams on the Central Coast have been visited in the past 10 years.

 Chinook and chum are both well-below the long-term average and are a significant conservation concern.
 In 2022, Chinook abundance was at an all-time low and chum abundance was one of the lowest on record.